jdevfullstack-tutorials/code-testing/README.md

 ## Why Code Testing
-As was mentioned from my example, if you don't have any idea about code testing, well you are doing it without knowing it.
-The tendency is to run the whole program and manually test whether each part of the code is working as intended.
+As was mentioned from my example, if you don't have any idea about code testing, well I say, you are doing it without being aware of doing it.
+The tendency is to
+run the whole program and manually test whether each part of the code is working as intended.